jazzypants1989/jessquery/README.md

 - **ancestor(ancestorSelector: string): DomProxy**

   - Gets the closest ancestor matching a selector.
 Uses the `closest` API under the hood.
+  - This will throw an error if the proxy was created as "fixed" (with a second argument of true).
   - Example: `$('.buttons').css('color', 'red').ancestor('.container').css('color', 'blue')`
   - Expectation: The container will turn blue.
 The buttons will remain red.

 ##### DomProxy.pick

 - **pick(subSelector: string): DomProxy**

   - Gets the first descendant matching a sub-selector.
+  - This will throw an error if the proxy was created as "fixed" (with a second argument of true).
   - Example: `$('.container').css('color', 'red').pick('.buttons').css('color', 'blue')`
   - Expectation: The descendants of the container will turn blue.
 The container itself will remain red.